-Lazy Re-aggregation The DHT layer informs the AML layer about the detected reconfigurations in the network using the following three API - newParent, failedChild and newChild.
+Lazy Re-aggregation The DHT layer informs the AML layer about the detected reconfigurations in the network using three API shown in Figure 10.
 Here we explain the behavior of AML layer on the invocation of the API.

 On newParent(parent, prefix): If there are any probes in the outstanding-probes table that correspond to this prefix, then send them to this new parent.
 Then start transferring aggregation functions and already existing data lazily in the background.
 Any new updates, installs and probes for this prefix are sent to the parent immediately.